-Auschwitz Museum upset at scene in Amazon series “Hunters”
+Auschwitz Museum upset at scene in Amazon series ‘Hunters’

 WARSAW, Poland (AP) — The museum of the Nazi German Auschwitz death camp is objecting to a scene in a new Amazon TV series that shows a murderous game of human chess being played there, insisting that no such thing took place at the camp.

-The museum that guards the Auschwitz-Birkenau site in southern Poland, its historic facts and the memory of the victims tweeted about the scene in Amazon’s series “Hunters.”
-It said inventing fake scenes is “dangerous foolishness and caricature,” encourages Holocaust deniers and is disrespectful of the camp’s more than 1 million victims.
-Most of the victims were Europe’s Jews.
-They died in the camp’s gas chambers or from starvation, disease and forced labor.
+The museum and memorial that guard the Auschwitz-Birkenau site in southern Poland, its historic facts and the memory of the victims, tweeted about the scene in Amazon’s series “Hunters.”
+It said inventing fake scenes is “dangerous foolishness and caricature,” encourages Holocaust deniers and is disrespectful of the camp’s some 1.1 million victims, including women and children.

+The series’ creator, David Weil stressed in a statement it was not a documentary but a narrative with largely fictional characters.
+As a grandson of Holocaust survivors, Weil said he was careful not to “misrepresent a real person or borrow from a specific moment in an actual person’s life.”

+Most of the victims were Jews, but there were also Poles, Roma, Russian prisoners of war and others.They died in the camp’s gas chambers or from starvation, disease and forced labor, or shot by the guards.

 Museum spokesman Pawel Sawicki said Monday that authors and artists have a special obligation to tell the truth about Auschwitz, and that the “Hunters” authors did not contact the museum for facts.